 However, existing leases may be affected in other ways – see the question on underletting, below.

-Leases granted (or varied to include rent review provisions) under a contract entered into before the ban becomes law, are not subject to the ban.
+Leases granted (or varied to include rent review provisions) under arrangements entered into before the ban becomes law, are not subject to the ban (but see the question below on options and agreements for lease for special treatment of arrangements for the renewal of a lease).

 The ban would not apply to the reversionary lease as the ban only applies to leases granted after the legislation comes into force.
 The date of grant is the date of completion of the reversionary lease and not the term commencement date, which may be many months or years later.